pyratemp

 The else-branch is optional, and is executed only if the for-loop doesn't iterate at all.

 Macros are user-defined "sub-templates", and so can contain anything a template itself can contain.
 They can have parameters and are normally used to encapsulate parts of a template and to create user-defined "functions".
-A macro can be used in an expressions, just like a variable or function.
+Macros can be used in expressions, just like a normal variable or function.

 Definition: